 NHPs are social animals that form complex relationships in their natural habitats.
 Therefore, we provide our monkeys with maximum social opportunities.
 Well over half the NHP population at ONPRC lives in large outdoor or indoor/outdoor groups; the remaining animals live indoors in small groups or cages.
 Whenever possible, we pair caged NHPs, keeping two monkeys in a large double cage with a removable slide (which can be replaced to separate the cage-mates).
 We also work with the Resources, Facilities and Operations Unit to design new caging to promote social housing.
 Placing and maintaining NHPs in social situations is a top priority of the BSU.

-Monkeys are naturally curious, and spend a great deal of time foraging and investigating novel objects in their natural habitats.
-We try to give our monkeys the same opportunities.
-We give the monkeys toys, rotated on a biweekly basis to provide novel stimuli that promote exploration.
-The monkeys have the opportunity to watch television and listen to the radio.
-They get supplementary food items, including a variety of fruits and vegetables, trail mix, frozen treats, etc. We also provide the monkeys with foraging devices, rotated regularly, which they can manipulate to obtain food.
-In addition, the monkeys have access to pools and water enrichment.
+NHPs are naturally curious, spending a great deal of time foraging and investigating novel objects in their natural habitats.
+We attempt to mimic their natural environment and give our monkeys the same opportunities.
+We provide toys, rotated on a biweekly basis, for novel stimuli and exploration.
+The NHPs also have an opportunity to watch television and listen to the radio.
+In addition, they receive supplementary food items, including a variety of fruits and vegetables, trail mix, and frozen treats; plus, we provide foraging devices, rotated regularly, which they can manipulate to obtain food.
+And particularly in the summer, the monkeys have access to pools and water enrichment.

 Decreasing undesirable behaviors